-Particulars March 31, 2023 March 31, 2022 Principal amount due to suppliers as at the year end 1,657 418 Interest accrued, due to suppliers on the above amount, and unpaid as at the year end 501 29 Payment made to suppliers(other than interest) beyond the appointed date under Section 16 of MSMED 1,447 1,476 Interest paid to suppliers under MSMED Act (other than Section 16) - - Amount of Interest paid by the Company in terms of Section 16 of the MSMED, along with the amount of the payment made to the supplier beyond the appointed day during the accounting year - - Amount of Interest due and payable for the period of delay in making the payment which has been paid but beyond the appointed date during the year, but without adding the interest specified under MSMED Act , 472 - Amount of Interest accrued and remaining unpaid at the end of each accounting year to suppliers 501 29 Amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure under Section 23 of MSMED - -
+Particulars March 31, 2024 March 31, 2023 Principal amount remaining unpaid to suppliers as at the year end 1132 1,657 Interest accrued, due to suppliers on the above amount, and unpaid as at the year end 473 501 Payment made to suppliers (other than interest) beyond the appointed date under Section 16 of MSMED 845 1,447 Interest paid to suppliers under MSMED Act (other than Section 16) - - Amount of Interest paid by the Company in terms of Section 16 of the MSMED, along with the amount of the payment made to the supplier beyond the appointed day during the accounting year - • Amount of Interest due and payable for the period of delay in making the paymer which has been paid but beyond the appointed date during the year, but without adding the interest specified under MSMED Act nt, 66 472 Amount of Interest accrued and remaining unpaid at the end of each accounting year to suppliers 473 501 Amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure under Section 23 of MSMED

-19) The Company lease assets primarily consists of office premises which are of short term lease with the term of twelve months or less and low value leases.
+The Company lease assets primarily consists of office premises which are of short term lease with the term of twetve months or less and low value leases.
 For these short term and low value leases, the Company recognizes the lease payments as an expense in the Statement of Profit and Loss on a straight line basis over the term of lease.

 During the year, the Company has recognized Lease rentals in the statement of profit and loss is amounting to Rs.
-110 lakhs (March 31,2022 Rs.373 lakhs)
+380 lakhs (March 31,2023 Rs.110 lakhs)